skarlekar/WorldHappinessReport/README.md

 ## Problem Statement

-What makes people happy in their day-to-day activities and how does it relate to  country’s GDP
+What makes people happy in their day-to-day activities and how does it relate to  country’s GDP?

+## Solution
+To answer the aforementioned problem, we collected data from multiple sources.

 ## Solution Architecture
 ![World Happiness Report - Solution Architecture](https://github.com/skarlekar/WorldHappinessReport/blob/master/images/Glue_POC_Solution_Arch.png)